openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/fernet_key_rotation.rst

 ================================================

 Like most passwords in your overcloud deployment, keystone fernet keys are also stored as part of the deployment plan in mistral.
-The overcloud deplotment's fernet keys can be rotated with the following command::
+The overcloud deployment's fernet keys can be rotated with the following command::

     openstack workflow execution create \